PowerLedger/powr/docs/src/cluster/fork-generation.md

 Validators can ignore forks at other points \(e.g. from the wrong leader\), or slash the leader responsible for the fork.

-Validators vote based on a greedy choice to maximize their reward described in [Tower BFT](../implemented-proposals/tower-bft.md).

 ### Validator's View

 #### Time Progression